CS5008-khoury-lionelle/TeamActivities/Module04/README.md

 fclose(input); // don't forget to close a file!
 ```

-👉🏽 **Your Task**  Read the file passed in via program arguments, and print out its contents to the screen
+👉🏽 **Your Task**  Read the file with the name passed in via program arguments, and print out its contents to the screen

 ## Generating Assembly Files